michal-bures/konkr_data/ai-chatter/default.md

 - Of course you would do that.
 - I don't know what I expected.
 - This is why we can’t have nice things.
+- Should have seen it coming!
+- You just made yourself an enemy.
+- Of course, I'm not even surprised.
+- Say hello to my complete lack of surprise.
+- I knew you were trouble.
+- How disappointing.
+- Should have seen that coming.
+- This is going to end badly for you.
+- It didn't have to be this way.

 > invaded, suffered major damage, was friendly, had common enemy, angry reaction
 - Really?
 You chose to focus on ME?